 Example package: From £6,194 for a family of 4 (2 adults, 2 children) in a 2-bedroom townhouse for 7 nights in August 2022, including private pool with Booking.com.

 With luxury villas and chic townhouses, each with private swimming pools, the accommodation at The Martinhal Quinta Family Resort is spacious, making it perfect for families.

-MadeForMums judge Jessica Gibb says, “Although your villa has all the privacy of a self-catering holiday, you can also use the resort’s facilities like the kids’ club and daily maid service.”
+Booking a villa offers all the privacy of a self-catering holiday, but you can also use the resort’s facilities like the kids’ club and daily maid service.

 There’s a crèche and kids’ club for children from 6 months to 9 years old, while older children can entertain themselves in the Blue Room, an indoor games room with everything from PlayStations to table football.

 The resort also gives you the opportunity to pre-book baby equipment, such as bottle sterilisers and warmers (although if you prefer to take your own check out Milton's super-handy travel steriliser or the genius Tommee Tippee Travel Food Warmer – both ideal for popping in your carry-on luggage).

 Available from: Expedia, Booking.com and Kuoni.

 Average transfer time: 45 minutes from Faro airport